Filler

 Is Tip Collecting Really A Good Idea?

-Maybe the patrons where you perform stuff lots of money into your costume that you desperately need to put food on your table and clothing on your back.
+Maybe the patrons where you perform stuff large amounts of money into your costume that you desperately need to put food on your table and clothing on your back.
 Or, maybe the best you can hope for on a given night is $5 or $10.

 If the place where you dance doesn't generate much tip money anyway, then why even bother collecting tips?
 Why encourage strangers to stick their fingers under your clothing?

 And if the place where you dance does generate a lot of income for you in tips, maybe you could re-think how you collect them.
-What about carrying a basket with you to receive them?
+What about holding out your hand to receive a tip then tuck it yourself rather than allowing the tipper to stuff it into your costume?
+Or what if you were to carry a basket with you to receive the tips?

 I was recently watching a rerun from the second season of the television show Sex and the City.
 There was a scene set in a Moroccan restaurant.
 It showed just the waists and hips of 2 or 3 dancers clustered around Mr. Big, with disembodied hands doing snake arms in front of his face as he crammed bill after bill into the center front of their belts.
 Later, as he and Carrie left the restaurant, he made a comment about stuffing all his $20 bills into the belly dancer's crotch.
 Would you want one of your audience members describing you that way?